 Young, low-income women are among the worst affected.
 About half of women in their 20s and 30s earning less than $25,000 have not received some or all of their super entitlements.

-Half of those impacted by unpaid super are employed in community and personal service work, professional roles, and clerical and administrative positions—covering childcare workers, aged care workers and nurses.
+Half of those impacted by unpaid super are employed in community and personal service work, professional roles, and clerical and administrative positions – covering childcare workers, aged care workers, and nurses.

-SMC argues payday super is a straightforward reform that would make super contributions payable at the same time as wages, instead of quarterly, providing a simpler and fairer system for both employers and employees.
+SMC argued payday super is a straightforward reform that would make super contributions payable at the same time as wages, instead of quarterly, providing a simpler and fairer system for both employers and employees.

 Alongside urgent legislation, SMC has also called for stronger enforcement of super entitlements by the ATO and for the Fair Entitlements Guarantee to be extended to cover super when businesses collapse.